 The conclusion?
 With very little to play with we were forced to focus and be creative.
 The day was no less fun for having fewer toys.

-- Provide fewer toys at once.
+- Provide fewer toys at any one time.

 - Keep toys fresh by using toy rotation.

 - Turn off the television and remove other background distractions.